 Incidentally we only went to Taiwan because we got a cheap flight to Australia via Taipei and we broke the journey there, but we really liked it.
 It`s a fascinating country (a cross between Japan and China ? ) but the best thing about it is the people have got to be some of the friendliest I`ve ever met.
 It`s like a huge National Trust property in that everyone is so nice to everyone else !

-For Emley`s frequencies see its channel allocation guide.
-This also includes the same data for Bilsdale, Belmont, Waltham, Sutton Coldfield, Chesterfield, Sheffield, Idle, Keighley and Beecroft Hill.
+The channel guide below also includes the same data for Bilsdale, Belmont, Waltham, Sutton Coldfield, Chesterfield, Sheffield, Idle, Keighley and Beecroft Hill.
 This information can be useful for suggesting alternative transmitters should Emley prove problematic.

 The channel allocation guides can also be very useful in the diagnosis of co-